MSotoudeh/Terraform-Ansible-AWS-Setup/README.md

 # Terraform-Ansible-AWS-Setup

 ## Project Description
 This project demonstrates how to set up a simple web server infrastructure on AWS using Terraform for provisioning and Ansible for configuration management.
+It is designed to showcase Infrastructure as Code (IaC) principles and automation.

 ## Features
-- **Terraform:** Create VPC, Subnets, EC2 Instances, and Security Groups.
+- **Terraform:** Provisioning of VPC, Subnets, EC2 Instances, and Security Groups.
-- **Ansible:** Install and configure Nginx on EC2 instances.
+- **Ansible:** Configuration management to install and configure Nginx on EC2 instances.
+- **CI/CD:** Automated pipeline using GitHub Actions for testing and deployment.
+- **Advanced Features:** Load balancing, auto scaling, and monitoring.

 ## Prerequisites
 - Terraform installed
 - Ansible installed
 - AWS account with appropriate permissions
+- GitHub account

 ## Setup Instructions